rust-lang/book/src/ch04-03-slices.md

 </figcaption>
 </figure>

-Let’s break down this code a bit:
+Let’s break down this code a bit.
+Because we need to go through the `String` element by element and check whether a value is a space, we’ll convert our `String` to an array of bytes using the `as_bytes` method:

 ```rust,ignore
 let bytes = s.as_bytes();
 ```

-Because we need to go through the `String` element by element and check whether a value is a space, we’ll convert our `String` to an array of bytes using the `as_bytes` method:
+Next, we create an iterator over the array of bytes using the `iter` method :

 ```rust,ignore
 for (i, &item) in bytes.iter().enumerate() {